 Fire alarms are important safety features in homes that identify the presence of smoke and fire in your house so that you and your family can leave the building.
 Many homes nowadays have smoke detectors and fire alarms that all sound at the same time once there is a fire.
 This is useful in making everyone in various sections of the home aware that there is an emergency.

-After some time, there are instances when these fire alarms can go off in a wrong way because of dust, electrical problems, even steam from cooking, and so on; in such circumstances, you might need to reset your Home Security System so that you can stop the ringing and get the system back to normal.
+After some time, there are instances when these fire alarms can go off in the wrong way because of dust, electrical problems, even steam from cooking, and so on; in such circumstances, you might need to reset your Home Security System so that you can stop the ringing and get the system back to normal.
 Disarming a house fire alarm is generally easy and it can be done in a few easy steps.
 Below is a step-by-step procedure on how to safely reset the fire alarms installed in your house.

 The first step is to make sure that there are actual fires that need to be fought.
 However, before doing anything to the fire alarm system, ensure that there is a real need to do so by checking if there is smoke or fire in the house.
 Go through all the rooms of the house try to smell smoke, and look for fire with your own eyes.
 The alarms may well have been sounding because of a genuine emergency.
 If you see any fires in the house then all the occupants in the house should leave urgently, and call the fire department from a safe distance.
 Do not reset the alarm until all problems have been effectively dealt with.